melodysocuaje536-ux/will-you-be-my-valentine-2026/README.md

-# 💝 Will You Be My Valentine?
+# 💝 Will You Be Mine Forever?
 (2026 Coquette Edition)

 ### *A viral, interactive proposal website with the infinite "Yes" button glitch.* 🎀